carlosperate/awesome-microbit/README.md

 - [microbit.org Support](https://support.microbit.org) - The support pages from the micro:bit Foundation is a great source of information, containing an extensive collection of FAQs, articles, and guides.
 - [Radiobit, a BBC Micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Radiobit is composed of a dedicated Micropython-based firmware and a set of tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Enhanced ShockBurst protocol, Bluetooth Smart Link Layer and sniff raw 2.4GHz GFSK demodulated data.
 - [micro:bit Poster](https://www.element14.com/community/servlet/JiveServlet/downloadBody/87638-102-3-368412/microbit24x15.pdf) - Element14 has put together this detailed, beautifully rendered, cross-section micro:bit poster highlighting all of the device's key functions and components.
+- [Bluetooth troubleshooting guide](http://www.bittysoftware.com/troubleshooting.html) - Tips on how to solve common and not so common micro:bit Bluetooth problems.

 ## License & Trademarks